erothman1/Wow-The-Lunchtime-Odyssey/README.md

 ## Description

 This is the 1st project of team Elva Rothman, Melanie Sapiandante, and Andrew Dean for Penn Full Stack Web Development.
 Wow!
 Owen Wilson's Lunchtime Odyssey is a game adventure tied to some of the most interesting trivia on the internet.
-Get owen to his sandwich and have a blast!
+Get Owen to his sandwich and have a blast!

 ## Installation